mantidproject/mantid/docs/source/workbench/instrumentviewer.rst

 The Mantid visualisation system allows users to view the geometry of an instrument and also select and query individual detectors.
 An instrument is always shown in the context of a workspace, which contains data recorded with this instrument.
-The detectors are coloured according to the data in the corresponding spectra of the workspace.
+The detectors are colored according to the data in the corresponding spectra of the workspace.
 The user can select individual detectors by clicking on them and request to see the data recorded by this detector as a table or a graph.
 The instrument view also allows users to see close-ups of any component.